ChrisLawther/Testability/README.md

 #  Testability

-A selection of protocols matching commonly used elements of Foundation, such that production code can use Foundation, but tests can trivially switch to alternative implementations.
+A selection of protocols matching commonly used elements of Foundation, such that production code can use the Foundation implementation, but tests can trivially switch to alternative spy/stub/mocks.

 ## File Management